syncfusion-content/wpf-docs/wpf/Diagram/Diagram-Ribbon.md

 ### Using Tabs property in Events

-By invoking SfSpreadsheetRibbon Loaded Event, User can add/delete the ribbon tabs, and ribbon items with the help of [Tabs Property](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.DiagramRibbon.SfDiagramRibbon.html#Syncfusion_UI_Xaml_DiagramRibbon_SfDiagramRibbon_Tabs) in the `SfDiagramRibbon`.
+By invoking SfDiagramRibbon Loaded Event, User can add/delete the ribbon tabs, and ribbon items with the help of [Tabs Property](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.DiagramRibbon.SfDiagramRibbon.html#Syncfusion_UI_Xaml_DiagramRibbon_SfDiagramRibbon_Tabs) in the `SfDiagramRibbon`.

 #### Adding RibbonTab